qiboteam/qibo/doc/source/api-reference/qibo.rst

    from qibo.backends import CliffordBackend

    # construct the |00...0> state
-   tableau = CliffordBackend().zero_state(nqubits=3)
+   symplectic_matrix = CliffordBackend().zero_state(nqubits=3)
-   clifford = Clifford(tableau)
+   clifford = Clifford(symplectic_matrix)

-then, the generators of the stabilizers can be extracted with the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers_generators` method, or the complete set of stabilizers operators can be generated through the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers` method
+Then, the generators of the stabilizers can be extracted with the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers_generators` method, or the complete set of stabilizers operators can be generated through the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers` method

 .. testcode::